-Button Batteries Hazardous Waste See Alternatives Illegal in Garbage or Drains Contains Mercury To recycle curbside, seal the batteries in a clear plastic bag and place on top of your recycling cart.
+Button Cell Batteries Alternative ways to recycle Illegal in Garbage or Drains Contains Mercury Hazardous Waste To recycle curbside, seal the batteries in a clear plastic bag and place on top of your recycling cart.
 Batteries cannot be placed inside your recycling cart.
 You can also dispose of used batteries along with other Household Hazardous Waste.
-Find out what to do with hazardous waste Never Throw in the Trash Button batteries sometimes contain mercury.
+Never Throw in the Trash Button batteries sometimes contain mercury.
 Even if they don’t, they are banned from the trash because they contain other toxic and corrosive chemicals.
-Dispose of them as Household Hazardous Waste.
+Dispose of them as hazardous waste.
 Alternative Ways to Recycle The Battery Solutions Recycling Program Battery Solutions offers battery recycling kits and services to businesses, municipalities and residences.
 Their programs aim to help people recycle their batteries properly and conveniently.
 Learn more.
 The Big Green Box Battery Recycling Program The Big Green Box is a mail-in battery recycling program for both residences and businesses.
 Their system is simple: order a box, fill it up with your used batteries and then ship it back to the company’s EPA-approved recycling center.
 Learn more.
 Did You Know?
 Why Is Mercury Still in Batteries?
 Mercury is included in batteries for a reason: It’s used as a stabilizer and gives batteries a longer life.
 In 1996, the Mercury Containing and Rechargeable Battery Management Act prohibited the sale of mercury-oxide batteries in the U.S., except for select applications.